Finding out you’re pregnant can be an incredibly exciting moment, but there are times when seeing those two lines might fill you with apprehension.

 Keeping a pregnancy planner is something that our mamas with high-risk pregnancies recommend doing, because you’ll likely be expected to keep track of lots of different things you’re doing during your high-risk pregnancy.

 Where mamas with low-risk pregnancies may have two ultrasounds, a mama of a high-risk pregnancy may have three or four.
-Or five.
+Or even five.

 How often are high-risk pregnancy appointments?